OpenVQE/OpenVQE/README.md

 License
 -----------
-The code is published under the GNU General Public License v3.0.
+The code is published under the MIT License.

 References
 -----------